-NET WORTH: $46.6 billion
+NET WORTH: $61 billion

 SOURCE OF WEALTH: Oracle

 The Ellison Medical Foundation provided more than $300 million in funding for biomedical research on aging.
-It has a focus on age-related diseases and disabilities, including research on stem cells, longevity genes, neural development, cognitive decline, DNA and mitochondrial damage, Werner Syndrome, Alzheimer's disease, and cellular response to aging.
+It had a focus on age-related diseases and disabilities, including research on stem cells, longevity genes, neural development, cognitive decline, DNA and mitochondrial damage, Werner Syndrome, Alzheimer's disease, and cellular response to aging.

 A few years ago, Ellison changed the name of his charitable outfit to the Lawrence Ellison Foundation and appeared to be stepping back from funding biomedical research.
 However, in May 2016, at the Rebels with a Cause fundraising gala for the USC Center for Applied Molecular Medicine, Ellison announced that he was giving $200 million to establish the Lawrence J. Ellison Institute for Transformative Medicine of USC.
 The university called the gift "among the largest made to cancer research and treatment in recent years."
 At the gala, Ellison said, "The new institute will invite mathematicians, physicists and other scientists to collaborate with cancer researchers from the traditional disciplines of medicine and biology.
 We believe the interdisciplinary approach will yield up new insights currently hidden in existing patient data."

 That major gift aside, it’s unclear whether Ellison’s foundation is still actively supporting individual researchers.